wbrowar/craft-guide/README.md

 ![Screenshot](resources/img/guide-widget.png)

-This can include just a simple note, written in markdown, or add some dynamic content via Twig.
+This can include just a simple note written in markdown or you can use dynamic content via Twig.
 You can create and customize as many Guide Widgets as you'd like.

 ![Screenshot](resources/img/guide-widget-settings.png)